Stoltdansker/RedStar/README.md

-# RedStar
+# Progress

-This is my Discord multitool.
+The program is still under development.